yoshuawuyts/sheet-router/README.md

 Match a route on the router.
 Takes a path and an arbitrary list of arguments that are then passed to the matched routes.
 Cleans urls to only match the [pathname][15].

+### history(router, cb(href)?)
+Register the router to handle html5 pushsState history and listen to `<a href="">` clicks.
+Calls an optional callback with the new href which can be used to update application state.

 ## See Also
 - [wayfarer][12]